How to Change a Single Permalink?

 By default, Permalink Manager saves custom permalinks for all public post types and taxonomies.
 There is no need for this in many cases, for example, if you only want to change permalinks of one single post type (e.g. products).

-It is a good idea to think about this if your website has more than a few thousand pages.
-In this case, it is a good idea to exclude post types and taxonomies, which do not require URL changes.
+You ought to consider this if your website has more than a few thousand pages.
+If this is the case, it could be a good idea to exclude post types and taxonomies that do not require URL adjustments.

 "Exclude content types" checkboxes